After Kalgoorlie I headed south towards the costal town of Esperance. This is around a 400 kilometres drive.

 Almost exactly half way there you will come to the town of Norseman.
 Norseman makes a great little break/lunch stop.

 It is a small town with a supermarket and a couple of cafes.
-You can drive up a steep hill to the town’s lookout – Beacon Point – where there is a carpark, picnic benches and a short well-marked walk out of the car parking area, just right to blow the cobwebs off and reenergise you for the rest of the drive.
+You can drive up a steep hill to the town’s lookout – Beacon Point – where there is a carpark, picnic benches and a short well-marked walk, just right to blow the cobwebs off and reenergise you for the rest of the drive.